Work in progress

 Gender Statistics Advisory Group

 The Gender Statistics Advisory Group (GSAG) is a group of experts in gender policy, research and analysis which was established to advise the ABS on issues relating to the Gender Indicators, Australia project, and on developments more generally in this field of statistics.
-The second GSAG meeting was held in May 2012, and it is expected to meet again in early 2013.
+The third GSAG meeting was held in May 2013, and it is expected to meet again in early 2014.

 The ABS is a member of the United Nations Economic Commission for Europe international task force on indicators of gender equality.
 The main objectives of the task force are to: